phetsims/rosetta/doc/implementation-notes.md

 Implementation Notes for the PhET Translation Utility
 -----------------------------------------------------

+TODO: Add note about assuming that it is running on same machine as main PhET server.
+This is because it needs to be able to see the published sims.

 TODO: Add explanation of the two ways in which strings can be saved - in the DB for short term storage, and in the GitHub repo when submitted.